-The Office of Student Life and Development requires that all student organization officers and members (president or otherwise) be a currently enrolled student.
+The Office of Student Life and Development requires that all student organization officers and members (President or otherwise) be currently enrolled students.
 Additionally, the operation and decision-making for the organization must rest locally with the students.
 Club Officer elections must be held in accordance with the organization's constitution but are not required each semester.